The Ōhiwa Harbour is a large shallow estuary situated 11 kilometres east of Whakatāne and 16 kilometres west of Ōpōtiki in the Eastern Bay of Plenty.

 The harbour is one of New Zealand's most unspoiled and the area has long been special to many people for many reasons.
-People appreciate its landscapes, natural beauty, water quality, recreational activities, heritage places and values, clean air and productive land.
+It is home to a multitude of marsh and shore birds, shellfish and fish species.
+Boating, sightseeing, swimming, water sports, shellfish gathering and fishing are all extremely popular with locals and visitors who appreciate its landscapes, natural beauty, water quality, recreational activities, heritage places and values, clean air and productive land.

 The catchment extends far inland into the upper reaches of the Nukuhou River.
 Gentle undulating ground turns to steep hills and a multitude of peninsulas, spurs and gullies form a convoluted harbour edge dotted with salt-marshes, wetlands and mudflats.